-Following the original cINN \citep{Ardizzone_etal2019}, we implements the NF block using the GLOW coupling block \citep{Dinh_etal2016,KingmaDhariwal_2018}.
-In the GLOW framework, each data vector is split into two parts, a set of affine coupling transformations are applied to them.
+Following the original cINN \citep{Ardizzone_etal2019}, we implement the NF block using the GLOW coupling block \citep{Dinh_etal2016,KingmaDhariwal_2018}.
+In the GLOW framework, each data vector is split into two parts, and a set of affine coupling transformations is applied to them.
 The merit of this transformation is that $g$, $f$, and their associated Jacobian determinant can be computed efficiently.
-The operation together with permutation among dimensions enables different dimensions of the data vector to couple with each other.
+The operation, together with the permutation among dimensions, enables different dimensions of the data vector to couple with each other.

-Since our space is 1D, we duplicate the redshift to form a 2D array.
-Then the forward affine transformation from $(u_1,u_2)$ to $(v_1,v_2)$ is given by
+The GLOW affine coupling transformations are based on the Real NVP (non-volume preserving) transformation developed by \citet{Dinh_etal2016}.
+In this algorithm, to allow the components of the input array to be coupled, the input data array is split into two parts as $(u_1,u_2)$, and the forward affine transformation from $(u_1,u_2)$ to $(v_1,v_2)$ is then given by

 where $s_i$ and $t_i$ are arbitrary functions of the condition $c$, implemented using neural networks.
 The structure of the transformation is so constructed that the inverse transformation can be easily written down as well: